Thunderbottom/website/content/blog/2018-08-01-introduction-to-tensorflow-variables.md

 _**Do we need to do this every time we create a session?** Frankly, the answer is both yes, and no._

 We need to execute the variable every time it is updated, but we initialize the variables just once.
-It is not recommended to reinitialize the variables all over because doing so generates duplicate operations.[^3]
+It is not recommended to reinitialize the variables all over because doing so generates duplicate operations.{% sidenote(id="3") %}[KDNuggets: How not to program TensorFlow Graphs.](http://www.kdnuggets.com/2017/05/how-not-program-tensorflow-graph.html){% end %}

 **_Can we update the variables in the session?_** _Yes, that can be done and is a pretty normal thing to do._